grimneko/mailin-notification/README.md

 # mailin-notification

-little adurino project for the Digital Prototyping Academy
+this is for the time being a place where I keep my code for a project I do together with some others during the Digital Prototyping Academy class "Electronics + App Development".
+So feel free to look around but dont necessary expect to make sense of it or it working. :)